 WHO WE ARE

-off-page came together as a partnership through our love and respect for experimental poetic forms in our writing and art communities.
+off-page came together as a partnership through our love for experimental poetic forms in our writing and art communities.
 Each year we bring together a new group of writers and artists following an open call.
 They are the driving force behind our conversations .We're inspired by Edwin Morgan, Brazil's poesia concreta, the film poems of Margaret Tait and Sarah Forrest, Maud Sulter's storytelling, Alec Finlay, and each other.

 cd boyland | co-founder